Welcome to

 Coordinator of Clinical Training

 Dr. Tyce Nadrich is a Licensed Mental Health Counselor (NY), Board Certified Counselor (NCC), and Approved Clinical Supervisor (ACS).
 He currently serves as the Coordinator of Clinical Training and specializes in providing services for adolescents and adults working through racial ambiguity, biracial identity development, and the intersection of social and mental health issues and racial identity.
 He also provides services to fathers challenged with paternal postpartum depression, and has extensive experience working with clients with depression, anxiety, and difficulties adjusting and coping.
 His goal is to provide a warm, welcoming, and culturally competence counseling environment, and assist clients in their development of wellness, stability, and self-sufficiency.
-He is also a full-time professor at Molloy College’s Clinical Mental Health Counseling program in Rockville Centre.
+He is an Associate Professor of Counseling and Coordinator of Clinical Mental Health Counseling at Mercer University.

 Darcy Barillas, MS, LMHC